It Starts with Design: Measuring Business Impact through XM

 Importance of Strategic Design

-XM practitioners often recognize a problem in the customer journey and seek to address said problem by collecting customer feedback.
-They’ve taken the right first steps by collecting data from their customers, but without a proper strategy to drive action, they can’t fix their problem.
-They may find themselves stuck in a pattern of measuring data for the sake of measuring, rather than with a specific end goal in mind.
+CX practitioners often recognize a problem in the customer journey and work to address that problem by asking customers for feedback.
+They’ve taken the right first step by collecting data from their customers, but without a proper strategy in place, they can’t fix their problem.
+They may find themselves stuck in a pattern of measuring customer data that lacks actionability.

-Instead, the solution to a stagnant program is to create a strategic method, informed by key business objectives, that takes the collected data and drives action towards change.
-Enter XM Design.
+Instead, the solution to a stagnant program is to create a strategic method, informed by key business objectives, that collects the right feedback to drive action and change.
+Enter XM design.

 How Clients Use XM Design

 What does this look like in practice?
-Here is an example customer journey based on a commonFont client story:
+Here is an example commonFont customer journey:

-- A financial services company launches a new product that is intended for a specific audience – young investors – with a goal of increasing this audience’s app usage.
+- A financial services company launched a new product intended for a specific audience – young investors – with a goal of increasing this audience’s app usage.

-- On the backend, they are able to see customers are creating accounts but not actively funding or trading in the app.
-Why is this?
-Is it the product or the experience itself?
+- On the backend, they were able to see that their target customers were taking the first step of creating an account but were not actively funding or trading in the app.

-- We were then able to bring it back to the primary business objective of appealing to the target audience and increasing their app usage.
-By designing with this goal in mind, the client was able to eliminate the pain points, improve the customer experience and reach their goal of increasing app usage among young investors.
+- We then brought it back to the primary business objective of appealing to the target audience and increasing their app usage.
+By designing with this goal in mind, the client could eliminate the pain points, improve the customer experience, and reach their goal of increasing app usage among young investors.

 The First Step

 - First, identify your core business objectives.
-Your business objective should point toward a broader goal your organization aims to achieve, rather than a metric like NPS.
+Your business objective should point toward your organization’s broader goal rather than any one CX metric.
 What is your North Star?

-- As a thought experiment, ask yourself and your team: “If you had the right data to solve your most pressing problem, what would be your first plan of action?”
-Rather than limiting your vision to the short term goal of collecting data, look toward what this data would mean for your organization.
+- As a thought experiment, ask yourself and your team: “If you had the right data to solve your most pressing problem, what would you tackle first?”
+Rather than limit your vision to the short-term goal of collecting data, look toward what this data could mean for your organization.

-- Consider your ideal customer journey.
+- Consider your ideal customer journey and outcome.
 What is stopping you from getting there?

 XM Design in Practice